bitovi/academy/src/typescript/3-types.md

 @page typescript/types Types
 @parent typescript 3

-@description Starting to use types in TypeScript.
+@description Learn how to declare types in TypeScript.

 @body

+## Overview

+This section will explain how to declare the various types used in TypeScript, discuss how type can be inferred, and show how to assert types.

 ## Basic Types

 Types are what determine how much memory is allocated to save a value.
 Types also determine what operations or methods can be performed on a value.
 Types like strings can't have mathematical operations performed on them, but methods like ``.length`` can be used.

-This section will explore how types are annotated when writing TypeScript and discuss type inference done by TypeScript.

 ### Boolean